-- various fire training activities - fire protection works i.e. slashing, clearing tracks and culverts, planned burning operations - maintenance of facilities and equipment, and - road construction and general field work in forests and parks - planned burn heritage assessments
+- · various fire training activities, - fire protection works i.e. slashing, clearing tracks and culverts, planned burning operations, - maintenance of facilities and equipment, - road construction and general field work in forests and parks, - response to other emergencies including but not limited to floods, search and rescue and cetacean strandings.